STForScratch/ScratchTools-Docs/README.md

     "description": "describe the feature, what it does, and why it is important", "credits": ["user1", "user2"]
     "urls": ["https://github.com/user1/", "https://scratch.mit.edu/users/user2/"],
-    "file": "put the name of the file, but don't include the .js" },
+    "file": "put the name of the file, but don't include the .js", "tags":["New"],
+    "type":["pick either website, editor, or theme"] },
 ```